Ohio Revised Code Governs Construction Procurement

 OUA does not maintain a list of contractors who will be bidding on the project.
 Instead, ARC / eBlueprint manages the list of bidders on these projects.
 A list of known plan holders is available for each project for subcontractors to contact and offer to provide a quote to a prime contractor.
-This list can be found on the ARC eBlueprint website.
-Select the specific project and then the bidder’s list near the top of the project.
+This list can be found on the Ohio Public Projects section on the ARC eBlueprint website.
+Select the specific public project and then the bidder’s list near the top of the project.

 Pre-Bid Meetings are held for most projects.
 The advertisement will indicate the date, time, and location of the meeting.
 Meetings are not mandatory for bidders, but do provide valuable information about the details of the project, access to associates and project managers, and site visits, all of which may give you a ‘leg up’ on the competition.

 OUA’s Bid Documents follow the format of the State of Ohio Standard Requirements for Public Facility Construction.
 The State versions of these documents are available for viewing on the Ohio Facilities Construction Commission’s website.
 New bidders may be particularly interested in studying the “Instructions To Bidders” documents, which describe the Bid Bond, Power of Attorney, and other documents that are required to be included with the bid, or if a bid is deemed the “Apparent Low Bid”, shortly after the bid date.
 This section will also help bidders understand how bids are evaluated and awarded.